Information for Volunteers and Registration Form

 This is not a race to the finish line.
 Students will be aware that they will be competing against other rafts for high test scores.
 Prizes are awarded to the raft with the highest test scores.

 Raft Instructor Responsibilities

-As a raft instructor, your responsibilities will be arming your students with the information that will be on the On-the-River test.
+As a raft instructor, one of your responsibilities will be, arming your students with the information that will be on the On-the-River test.
 You will receive this information via email before your day on the water to give you ample time to review.

 - Ensuring the safety of the students in your raft at all times

 - Making sure your students adhere to the rules at all times

 - Staying with your students at all times

 - Keeping your raft moving and on schedule